ga-wdi-pvd/rails-api/readme.md

   > If I ask for JSON, Rails renders json.

 </details>

+<details><summary>What part of the rMVC should be responsible for various response formats?</summary>The Controller!
+And maybe the router, too.
+A request comes in to the router, asking for a certain URL and sometimes a certain format, and the controller is responsible for delivering the correct formatted data back to the requester.</details>

 In particular, we want `/grumbles/4.json` to return something like this...